HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 - For a medium-sized workload in AWS, the Kubernetes (K8s) cluster should begin with one master and four worker nodes.

 - For the HAProxy and RingApi containers, increasing the CPU will increase throughput, but increasing the number of pods will not.

+- For the DAM and persistence node pods CPU limits are increased by the observations from Grafana about the usage of CPU and memopry on the load test.
+Then increased the pod replicas which boosted the performance and really helps in handling 10k concurrent users load.
+For DAM especially increasing more pods will increase throughput not by just increasing the CPU of the pod.

+- OpenLDAP pod values are also increased for holding more authenticated users for rendering, but this is not really for production.

 - For optimizing the Core container begin by increasing the CPU until this saturates.
 Once the optimal CPU level is determined, increase the number of pods to increase performance.